Rad0n/ttt/README.md

 node.js is used for the backend and ejs for the frontend.

-How it works:
+# How it works:
-When the submit button is pressed, a post request is sent to the '/table' route, which does basic checks if the number requested is greater than 0 and then calls the getData function.
+When the submit button is clicked, a post request is sent to the '/table' route, which checks if the number requested is greater than 0 and then calls the getData function.

 getData is an async function that fetches the data from the url provided and converts it into text.
-A regex match is done to find the words in the text received and is stored in spl(array).
-For each word in spl, we add that word to an object called wordList.
+A regex match is done to find the words in the text received and is stored in matchedWords array.
+For each word in matchedWords, we add that word to an object called wordList.

-As our keys are strings, an object will work just as good Map.
+As our keys are strings, an object will work just as good as Map.

 The object is then converted to an array and sorted is ascending order based on the frequency of the words.